-The term “wood lover paralysis” refers to a temporary state of muscle weakness and/or paralysis that begins several hours after consuming certain types of “magic” mushrooms.
-The phenomenon appears to occur only after ingesting magic mushroom species that grow on wood,hence the name wood lover paralysis.
+The term wood lover paralysis (WLP) refers to a temporary state of muscle weakness and/or paralysis that begins several hours after consuming certain types of magic mushrooms (aka psychedelic mushrooms or psilocybin mushrooms).
+The phenomenon appears to occur only after ingesting magic mushroom species that grow on wood, hence the name wood lover paralysis.

-Despite many anecdotal reports of wood lover paralysis, no controlled scientific studies have been conducted.
+Despite many anecdotal reports of WLP, no controlled scientific studies have been conducted to find its cause.
 As a result, there is no consensus as to either the cause or solution to this longstanding problem.

-In October of 2017, we summarized the available reports about the symptoms and attempted treatments for wood lover paralysis.
-Based on the information available, we concluded that these are the four leading theories:
+In October of 2017, we summarized the available anecdotal reports about the symptoms and attempted treatments for WLP.
+Based on the information available, we concluded that there are four leading theories:

 - Chemical Side Effect

-Below, we discuss one type of “microbial” contamination that could account for the observed “wood lover paralysis” symptoms.
+Below, we discuss one type of microbial contamination that could account for the observed WLP symptoms.

 The Black Rot Hypothesis

 Many varieties of wood loving mushrooms develop a black rot on their caps and stems.
-This rot is often described as “blue black” in color.
-The bluish color is probably caused by the rot damaging the mushroom resulting in the well known blue bruising phenomenon.
+This rot is often described as blue-black in color.
+The bluish color is presumably caused by the rot damaging the mushroom resulting in the well-known blue bruising phenomenon.

-Black rot is a reasonable potential cause of wood lover paralysis.
+Black rot is a reasonable potential cause of WLP.
 The black rot is much more prevalent on wood-loving mushrooms like Psilocybe cyanesens and Psilocybe azurescens.
-These mushrooms are often harvested outdoors, where they are likely to encounter microbes.
-This would explain why there are relatively few (if any) reports of wood lover paralysis arising from indoor cultivated mushrooms such as Psilocybe cubensis.
+These mushrooms are often harvested outdoors where they are likely to encounter microbes.
+This would explain why there are relatively few (if any) reports of WLP arising from indoor cultivated mushrooms such as Psilocybe cubensis.
 Arguably, controlled indoor conditions prevent contamination.
-Ultimately, preventing the contamination prevents the occurrence of wood lover paralysis.
+Ultimately, preventing the contamination prevents the occurrence of WLP.

 Lingering Questions and Proposed Experiments:

 - Is there any information available about consuming black rot enriched samples?
-Does that correlate with a high incidence of wood lover paralysis?
+Does that correlate with a high incidence of WLP?

 - Has anyone cultured and identified the black material that affects Psilocybe cyanesens or Psilocybe azurescens?
-If so, is that species known to produce any compounds (proteins or small molecules) that cause the symptoms observed for Wood Lover Paralysis?
+If so, is that species known to produce any compounds (proteins or small molecules) that cause the symptoms observed for WLP?